 5.1 General

-PDL ISG participants activities when forming PoC Teams and executing PoC Projects are outside the scope of the PDL ISG.
-The PDL ISG shall not manage individual PoC Projects nor get involved in forming PoC Teams or executing PDL ISG PoC Proposals.
+PDL ISG participant activities when forming PoC teams and executing PoC projects are outside the scope of the PDL ISG.
+The PDL ISG shall not manage individual PoC Projects nor get involved in forming PoC teams or executing PDL ISG PoC proposals.

 5.2 ETSI CTI Role

-The ETSI Centre for Testing and Interoperability (CTI) has experience in supporting the organization of technology evaluations and interoperability events (in many ways similar to PoCs).
+The ETSI Centre for Testing and Interoperability (CTI) has experience in supporting the organization of technology evaluations and interoperability events, in many ways similar to PoCs.
 This experience may be useful in assisting the PoC Teams with administration and project management support including:

-Formation of the PoC Team
+Formation of the PoC team

 Preparation of the PDL ISG PoC proposal